Wayne Couzens admits indecent exposure offences

 Couzens, who had a long grey beard and wore a grey tracksuit, is serving a whole-life sentence at the Durham prison for the kidnap, rape and murder of 33-year-old Ms Everard in March 2021.

-He was a serving officer with the Met Police at the time.
+The 27 February incident happened four days before the then-serving officer with the Met Police used his position to trick Ms Everard into his car.

+Last year, he lost an appeal to reduce his whole-life term when the Lord Chief Justice ruled the crime was so exceptional the sentence should stand.

-He is due to be sentenced on 6 March.
+Couzens is due to be sentenced for the indecent exposure offences on 6 March.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk